Skip to main content

 Common function-spec mistakes

-5. Mismatched function across a substitution: when swapping brands, match the ANSI F-number, not the marketing name.
+5. Mismatched function across a substitution.
+When swapping brands, match the ANSI F-number, not the marketing name.

 FAQ

-What is the difference between Office and Entrance function?
 Office function uses a key or inside pushbutton and is designed for a single private room.
-Entrance/Apartment function (F13/F14) adds a deadlocking latch and a thumbturn for suite or apartment doors.
-Entrance functions are built for higher security at a unit door.
+Entrance and Apartment function (F13/F14) adds a deadlocking latch and a thumbturn for suite or apartment doors, and is built for higher security at a unit door.

-Is Storeroom function ADA compliant?
 Yes.
 Storeroom keeps the outside lever rigid but the inside lever is always free, so egress meets ADA and life-safety code.
 The lever itself must still meet ADA shape and operating-force rules.
+See ADA compliance for commercial door hardware.

-Can I change a lock's function in the field?
 Sometimes.
-Mortise locks often allow function changes by repositioning internal parts or swapping a cylinder/thumbturn; cylindrical locks usually do not.
+Mortise locks often allow function changes by repositioning internal parts or swapping a cylinder or thumbturn, while cylindrical locks usually do not.
 Plan the function at order time rather than relying on field conversion.

-What ANSI standard defines function codes?
 A156.2 defines cylindrical (bored) lock functions and A156.13 defines mortise lock functions.
 Both list standardized F-numbers.
+See the BHMA A156 series cheat sheet.

 Next step

-Choose the function before you choose the brand: it dictates which catalog number you order.
+Choose the function before you choose the brand, because it dictates which catalog number you order.
 Start from the cylindrical lever locks or mortise locks category, confirm the ANSI F-number against your spec, and pick the finish.
 Our commercial desk cross-references function codes across Schlage, Sargent, Corbin Russwin, and Yale so a brand substitution keeps the exact behavior the spec called for.